HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [QnA_UseCaseDiagram.png](modules_images/QnA_UseCaseDiagram.png)*

 **Description:**
-The Use Case Diagram presents the primary actions and interactions available to users and system actors within the Q&A module.
-It visually summarizes the main features, user goals, and system boundaries for quick understanding of module functionality.
+This diagram shows the Q&A community use cases including question posting, answer provision, voting, and commenting.
+It illustrates the collaborative knowledge-sharing functionality.

 ### Resources
 ```mermaid